instadeepai/metalic/README.md

 Note: Experiments were run with python 3.10.11

+## 🏁 Model Checkpoints

+Select model checkpoints for metalic can be found on HuggingFace [here](https://huggingface.co/datasets/InstaDeepAI/metalic/tree/main).

+The metalic model is meta-trained over 113 [ProteinGym](https://zenodo.org/records/13936340) DMS landscapes containing single mutations, for three seeds.
+Referring to the model names as described in the paper, the _Metalic_ model checkpoints can be found [here](https://huggingface.co/datasets/InstaDeepAI/metalic/tree/main/single_zeroshot) and _Metalic_AuxIF_ (trained with auxiliary scores from the ESM Inverse Folding model) checkpoints can be found [here](https://huggingface.co/datasets/InstaDeepAI/metalic/tree/main/single_zeroshot_auxESMIF) (please refer to the paper for more details on each model).

 ## 📖 Citation

 If you use this code, please cite one of the following papers: